1.3. Install on Mac OS X¶

 /usr/local/binon a new line.
 Exit (Cmd+X) and save (Y) your changes.
 Close the terminal and restart the terminal:

-should now give you the desired result.
+should now give you the desired result, showing some details on your CMake installation.

 We are now going to walk through the process of installing git on your computer.
 We use git to download the software of the project(s) and to make sure that you can always be up-to-date on the latest modifications to the code.